-Upon denying a transfer request for any of the following reasons, the Registrar of Record must provide the Registered Name Holder and the potential Gaining Registrar with the reason for denial.
+3.7 Upon denying a transfer request for any of the following reasons, the Registrar of Record must provide the Registered Name Holder and the potential Gaining Registrar with the reason for denial.
 The Registrar of Record may deny a transfer request only in the following specific instances:

 Evidence of fraud.

 UDRP action.

-Court order by a court of competent jurisdiction.
+(c) Court order by a court of competent jurisdiction.

 Reasonable dispute over the identity of the Registered Name Holder or Administrative Contact.

 No payment for previous registration period (including credit card charge-backs) if the domain name is past its expiration date or for previous or current registration periods if the domain name has not yet expired.
 In all such cases, however, the domain name must be put into "Registrar Hold" status by the Registrar of Record prior to the denial of transfer.

 Express objection to the transfer by the authorized Transfer Contact.
 Objection could take the form of specific request (either by paper or electronic means) by the authorized Transfer Contact to deny a particular transfer request, or a general objection to all transfer requests received by the Registrar, either temporarily or indefinitely.
 In all cases, the objection must be provided with the express and informed consent of the authorized Transfer Contact on an opt-in basis and upon request by the authorized Transfer Contact, the Registrar must remove the lock or provide a reasonably accessible method for the authorized Transfer Contact to remove the lock within five (5) calendar days.

 The transfer was requested within 60 days of the creation date as shown in the registry Whois record for the domain name.

 A domain name is within 60 days (or a lesser period to be determined) after being transferred (apart from being transferred back to the original Registrar in cases where both Registrars so agree and/or where a decision in the dispute resolution process so directs).
 "Transferred" shall only mean that an inter-registrar transfer has occurred in accordance with the procedures of this policy.

+3.8 The Registrar of Record must deny a transfer request in the following circumstances:

+(a) Pending UDRP Action

+(b) Court order by a court of competent jurisdiction.

+(c)Pending dispute related to a previous transfer pursuant to the Transfer Dispute Resolution Policy.

-Instances when the requested change of Registrar may not be denied include, but are not limited to:
+3.9 Instances when the requested change of Registrar may not be denied include, but are not limited to:

-Nonpayment for a pending or future registration period.
+(a) Nonpayment for a pending or future registration period.

-No response from the Registered Name Holder or Administrative Contact.
+(b) No response from the Registered Name Holder or Administrative Contact.

-Domain name in Registrar Lock Status, unless the Registered Name Holder is provided with the reasonable opportunity and ability to unlock the domain name prior to the Transfer Request.
+(c) Domain name in Registrar Lock Status, unless the Registered Name Holder is provided with the reasonable opportunity and ability to unlock the domain name prior to the Transfer Request.

-Domain name registration period time constraints, other than during the first 60 days of initial registration or during the first 60 days after a registrar transfer.
+(d) Domain name registration period time constraints, other than during the first 60 days of initial registration or during the first 60 days after a registrar transfer.

-General payment defaults between Registrar and business partners / affiliates in cases where the Registered Name Holder for the domain in question has paid for the registration.
+(e) General payment defaults between Registrar and business partners / affiliates in cases where the Registered Name Holder for the domain in question has paid for the registration.

-The Registrar of Record has other mechanisms available to collect payment from the Registered Name Holder that are independent from the Transfer process.
+3.10 The Registrar of Record has other mechanisms available to collect payment from the Registered Name Holder that are independent from the Transfer process.
 Hence, in the event of a dispute over payment, the Registrar of Record must not employ transfer processes as a mechanism to secure payment for services from a Registered Name Holder.
 Exceptions to this requirement are as follows:

-(i) In the case of non-payment for previous registration period(s) if the transfer is requested after the expiration date, or
+(a) In the case of non-payment for previous registration period(s) if the transfer is requested after the expiration date, or